sy00n89/xentechallenge/README.md

 pip install google-colab pandas numpy scikit-learn matplotlib Help
 ```
+Ensure following datasets are downloaded in your accessible location in order to successfully run the code.
+The code provided in this respiratory uses Google Drive to store csv files.
+- Train.csv
+- Test.csv
+- unlinked_masked_final.csv

 If you encounter any issues or have questions about using this codebase for Ecommerce Loan Default Prediction, consider the following:

 ## Common Issues